 How old does a child need to be to attend Kindergarten?

 Yes.
 Our Student Services department will provide assistance to those with an Individualized Education Plan (IEP), English Language Learners, and students who are significantly behind grade level.
-Monarch Classical practices an inclusion model.
-Classroom teachers and student services staff collaborate to ensure that students remain in the general classroom as much as possible with minimal modifications to the curriculum.
+Monarch practices an inclusion model.
+Classroom teachers and student services staff collaborate to ensure that students receive the layered supports necessary to meet individual goals.

 What if there are more applicants than seats?

 As a general rule, all students who submit an application in a timely manner will be given an equal chance of admission.
 After the open enrollment period each year, applications will be processed in the order in which they are received.
-There are two exceptions: As permitted by state law, siblings and the children of faculty and staff will receive priority admissions status for any open seats.
+There are two exceptions: as permitted by state law, siblings and the children of faculty and staff will receive priority admissions status for any open seat.
 Where there are more applicants than seats, the order of admissions will be decided by public lottery.
-Once enrolled, students at Monarch Classical will be guaranteed a seat in each subsequent year, so long as their parents inform the school of their intent to return the following year.
+Once enrolled, students at MCSA will be guaranteed a seat in each subsequent year.

 Is it possible to enroll after the school year begins?

 Yes.
-If a seat becomes available, the school will contact the family at the top of the wait list to discuss their interest in filling the opening.
+If seats are open, the school will allow rolling-enrollment or contact the family at the top of the wait list to discuss their interest in enrolling.